 Another challenge that reinforces that mindset is the fact that when people go to the doctor and explain these clusters of symptoms, even the doctors because they only have an 8 or 10 minutes appointment, there’s no doctor/patient relationship unless you go to a private physician.
-The doctor’s can’t give you enough time and so they say it’s just normal and it will go away — if you have to take some painkillers, take some painkillers, if you need to take some laxatives, take some laxatives, antacids, antidepressants, whatever it may be just so you can get by.
+The doctors can’t give you enough time and so they say it’s just normal and it will go away — if you have to take some painkillers, take some painkillers, if you need to take some laxatives, take some laxatives, antacids, antidepressants, whatever it may be just so you can get by.

 There’s this overarching belief in society that it’s normal to feel crap and that’s not the case.
 So, like I said 5 minutes ago, look at health or wellness on a scale.
 Look at it as a Scale of Vitality where a 9 or a 10 is as good as you can feel and a 1 is basically as bad as you can feel.
-Somewhere around a 1, 2 or 3 you may be diagnosed with a nasty medical condition — it could be a diabetes, heart disease, rheumatoid arthritis, possibly a cancer or something like that.
+Somewhere around a 1, 2 or 3, you may be diagnosed with a nasty medical condition — it could be diabetes, heart disease, rheumatoid arthritis, possibly cancer or something like that.

 You have a real nasty medical condition there, but has that condition developed overnight?
-Do you go to bed on a Monday night feeling amazing and in tip top health and then on Tuesday morning suddenly have diabetes, heart disease, cancer, rheumatoid arthritis?
-The answer of course is no. So, what’s happening there?
+Do you go to bed on a Monday night feeling amazing and in tip-top health and then on Tuesday morning suddenly have diabetes, heart disease, cancer, rheumatoid arthritis?
+The answer, of course, is no. So, what’s happening there?

-Those conditions usually develop over a long period of time, but there are exceptions to that for sure, but for most people the challenges have developed over time.
+Those conditions usually develop over a long period of time, but there are exceptions to that for sure, but for most people, the challenges have developed over time.
 The body all along that journey has been giving early warning signs and those early warning signs are as you kind of drop from a 9 or 10 down to an 8 or 7 and then a 6 and then a 5 and then a 4 on that vitality scale, you get the symptoms.
 You experience consciously the symptoms in the 7 Areas of Health plus changes in your body composition.

 So, your digestive symptoms, your hormonal symptoms, your reproductive symptoms, your energy levels, your mood, your skin — all of these areas your body give you feedback like the lights on the car’s dashboard saying, “Hey you!
 There’s something not quite right here.”
 Typically what happens is you go to the doctor and they say there’s nothing wrong here and they tell you to take the meds, you take the meds, the specific symptoms go away that the medications help to deal with and you think it’s great.